 In the interim, media outlets like CNBC will produce stories like this one:

 In the article, the author pitches TIPS (Treasury Inflation-Protected Bonds) as an effective inflation hedge.
-And while I have recommended TIPs to clients in the past and have a holding in iShares TIP ETF in a model portfolio that I am running for another firm, I would argue the advice in this article is misguided.
-Over time, the best inflation hedge has proven to be an investment in real physical commodities.
+And while I have recommended TIPs to clients and have a holding in iShares TIP ETF, I would argue the advice in this article is misguided.
+Over time, the best inflation hedge has proven to be an investment in real, physical commodities.
 Granted, at times investing in physical commodities can be problematic from a logistical standpoint, but one can easily buy paper contracts on physical commodities by using futures or swaps.

 In 2004, a couple of Yale economists wrote a detailed white paper titled "Facts and Fantasies about Commodity Futures" which succinctly explains how commodity futures best practically all available options when it comes to hedging inflation.
 You can download a copy of their paper here.

 I have been warning investors about an inflation surge for some time.
-Just browse though this blog and you'll find several poignant articles on the impending inflation surge.
+Just browse through this blog and you'll find several poignant articles on the impending inflation surge.
 Consequently, we have shifted our exposure to inflation-oriented assets over the past few years.
 And we'll continue to overweight inflation plays in our client accounts until Wall Street recognizes what Main Street is already painfully aware of.
-While inflation may manifest itself in many ways the cause of inflation is singular.
+While inflation may manifest itself in many ways, the root, underlying cause of inflation is singular.
 Always and forever, inflation is simply too many dollars chasing too few goods.
-So how does the FED, who is addicted to printing too many dollars, going to fix it?
+So how does the FED, who is addicted to printing too many dollars, possibly going to fix it?